jdmarcelino/kodi-xbmc/README.md

 # kodi-xbmc
-Options to use on Kodi Media Center
+Here you'll find some options to customize your Kodi Media Center, aka XBMC.